 SQL Server in the Cloud

-SQL Server in the Cloud introduces a number of different options (virtual machines, instances, databases, ETL, data warehousing, reporting, etc.) that offer a variety of features, flexibility and costs to organizations.
+SQL Server in the Cloud introduces a number of different options (virtual machines, instances, databases, ETL, data warehousing, reporting, docker, hadoop, kubernetes, etc.) that offer a variety of features, flexibility and costs to organizations.
 The popular public cloud offerings are from Microsoft, Amazon and Google.
 Check out the following resources to get started:

 SQL Server Versions and Editions